mattj-io/query_meetup/README.md

 locations - the locations to query.

+output

-output - output format.
+types  - output format.
 Spreadsheet and console table are supported

+sheet_name - name of spreadsheet to create, this can be a full path

+Spreadsheet output will create xlsx format, with a worksheet per country defined in your locations.
+Spreadsheet name can be defined in the config file as above.
-TODO implement multiple sheets for spreadsheet output, freeze to binary, improve docs, improve ( add ) error checking
+TODO freeze to binary, improve docs, improve ( add ) error checking